P7-FeministLibrary/P7_FeministLibrary/README.md

 ## Description

-The Feminist Library in our neighborhood wants to modernize.
-The project aims to develop a book management system that allows administrators to:

-1. View the list of books.

-2. Add new books.

-3. Edit existing information.

-4. Remove books from the catalog.

-5. Search for books by title.

-6. Search for books by authors.

-7. Search for books by literary genre.
+Is a console application developed in Java 21 with an MVC architecture and connection to a PostgreSQL database, which will allow the library administrator to perform basic book management operations (CRUD): add, list, update, delete and search for books by title, author or genre.

 ## Screenshot
 <img width="826" height="258" alt="Captura de pantalla 2025-10-13 a las 12 04 35" src="https://github.com/user-attachments/assets/12832dec-71e0-49f4-957f-5805773946bc" />